 The Pastor is the President of the school committee, and attends their meetings 2-3 times a year.
 The pastor conducts the opening prayer.
 The school children learn Armenian History, Culture, Religion and Music.

-Sunday and Saturday students attend Holy Mass and receive Holy Communion on Christmas and Easter.
+Nareg Saturday students are encouraged to attend Holy Mass (Badarak) and receive Holy Communion on Christmas and Easter.
 They also prepare special programs for their parents on the Feast of Holy Translators, Christmas, Armenian Memorial Day April 24, and graduation ceremony.